 Before moving forward, we recommend you to read Routing Introduction first.

-Client-side transitions between routes can be enabled via the Link
+Client-side transitions between routes can be enabled via the Link component exported by next/link.

-An example of linking to /
+An example of linking to / and /about:

 import Link from 'next/link'